cybercongress/cybercongress/blog/2020-06-30-euler-foundation-1.md

 __What are the main mechanics of the euler~Foundation DAO?
 How is it connected to Cyber and to the current incentivized testnet, Euler-6?__

-1.  euler\~Foundation provided access to the [test\~Auction app](https://cyber.page/gol/faucet) (the app is called cyber~Auction, in order to separate meaning, during testing, we will call it test~Auction), which allows acquiring ERC-20, GOL tokens in exchange for ETH
+1.  euler\~Foundation provided access to the [test\~Auction app](https://cyber.page/gol/faucet) (the app is called cyber~Auction, in order to separate meaning during testing, we will call it test~Auction), which allows for acquisition of ERC-20, GOL tokens in exchange for ETH

 2. All of the donated ETH went under [the management](https://mainnet.aragon.org/#/eulerfoundation/0x6ea838ca600e05164b7e7c053b4cf570cda9d352/) of the euler\~Foundation DAO

-3. GOL holders were able to vest their tokens (lock them for transfer until a given time in the future) and claim a 1-to-1 amount of EULs in Cyber sovereign blockchain, with the help of the [cyber\~Vesting app](https://github.com/cybercongress/aragon-vesting-app)
+3. GOL holders were able to vest their tokens (lock them for transfer until a given time in the future) and claim a 1-to-1 amount of EULs in the Cyber sovereign blockchain, with the help of the [cyber\~Vesting app](https://github.com/cybercongress/aragon-vesting-app)

 4. GOL holders (with or without vested tokens) can participate in the Foundation's governance process and gain access to the donated ETH

-5. The most active enthusiasts and community builders may [join the cyber\~Evangelism program](https://cybercongress.ai/post/obep/) and begin to build their communities, already bringing extra value to Cyber and its adoption
+5. The most active enthusiasts and community builders may [join the cyber\~Evangelism program](https://cybercongress.ai/post/obep/) and begin to build their communities, already adding value to Cyber and its adoption

-__The technicalities of the working flow__
+__The technicalities of the work flow__

 cyber\~Congress developed a basic work flow with which we have launched the Foundation.
 This process [was documented](https://github.com/cybercongress/cyber-foundation/blob/master/euler-foundation/foundation.md) in the launch ceremony for transparency and historical proof.
 Here is a summary of the flow: